 The 2022 Venue is your perfect companion for long road trips; with its 1.6L four-cylinder engine and unique combination of powertrain & drive train, it churns out an impressive 29miles/gallon in city terrain and 33 miles per gallon on the highway - ensuring a journey that won't require too many pit stops!
 Plus, the 11.9-gallon tank adds to the fun by giving you more time behind wheel than at gas pumps

 5. Head-Turning Exterior Design

-The 2022 Venue stands out, especially when compared to other SUVs in the Hyundai family.
+The 2022 Venue stands out, mainly when compared to other SUVs in the Hyundai family.
 It does look similar in the front, but the Venue has a boxier shape than any of its siblings.
 If you opt for the top Limited trim level, you can also get two-tone paint schemes.
-Denim Blue with a black roof is one of the more popular options out there.
-The top trim also has LED headlights and LED fog lights, making it not only stylish but also easy to see at night.
+Denim Blue with a black roof is the more popular option out there.
+The top trim also has LED headlights and LED fog lights, which makes it stylish but also easy to see at night.